-1.1.
-Seeded Numbers
+- a) Seeded Numbers

-- The organizing committee may determine in advance of the event that a racer’s previous distance skateboarding achievements earn them a place toward the front line for the start of the race.
-Documented proof of athleticism and a past history of competitive experience necessary.
-The front line committee will be comprised of the race directors and/or industry media.
+- The organizing committee may determine in advance of the event that a racer’s previous distance skateboarding achievements, including but not limited to IDSA points of the current race year, earn them a place toward the front line for the start of the race.
+Otherwise, racers will receive a number in the order you check-in, and line up for the start line in that order.

 - Providing or selling a race number to other athletes is strictly

-1.2.
-Race Start
+- b) Race Start

-1.3.
-Aid Stations
+- c) Aid Stations